benhoskings/babushka.me/pith/installing.html.markdown

   - Clones the babushka repo to `/usr/local/babushka`, or whatever you choose
   - Symlinks the executable to `/usr/local/bin`

+Here's [the script](http://babushka.me/up) and [the template](https://github.com/benhoskings/babushka.me/blob/master/app/views/bootstrap/up.sh.erb) that it's rendered from if you'd like to review them.

-The script is fairly straightforward and doesn't make any surprising changes to your system.
-You can completely uninstall babushka by just deleting it:
+Installing babushka doesn't make any surprising changes to your system.
+You can completely uninstall it by deleting it:

     rm -rf /usr/local/babushka /usr/local/bin/babushka